daleao/sdv/Professions/README.md

 <font size="2">
 <details>

-Press the mod key (default LeftCtrl) to cycle between equipped ammos.
+Press the mod key (default LeftShift) to cycle between equipped ammos.
 The extra slot can be used to easily switch to and from Explosive Ammo, or Slime; Slime can be equipped as ammo and inflicts a slow debuff to enemies.
 Only non-squishy and non-explossive ammos can be recovered (i.e., not fish, fruits, veggies, Slime or Explosive Ammo).

 If prestiged, holding the mod key while shooting will fire both ammo slots at once.
 A Monster Musk can be equipped as a pseudo-ammo to the second slot in order to grant the primary ammo the **musked** property.